JSTOR-Labs/plant-humanities/black_eyed_peas/README.md

 <span eid="Q11812">Thomas Jefferson</span> (1743−1826) and <span eid="Q23">George Washington</span> (1732−1799) both had black-eyed peas planted on their expansive plantations, [Monticello](https://www.monticello.org/slavery/) and [Mount Vernon,](https://www.mountvernon.org/george-washington/slavery/slavery-at-mount-vernon/) respectively.
 Washington corresponded with friends and acquaintances about the plant in a 1787 [letter,](https://founders.archives.gov/documents/Washington/04-05-02-0442) in which he writes, “small, and round black eyed Pease called the Gentlemans Pea.”[^ref17] Jefferson considered the cultivation of black-eyed peas a pursuit worthy of a gentleman, harkening back to European traditions that placed greater social and cultural status on green peas.
 He held yearly pea growing contests, with the first man to produce a fresh pea required to host a dinner for other gentlemen in the area.
 <param ve-image fit="contain"
-       label="Letter from George Washington to Charles Carter, 1787, U.S. Library of Congress." url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg">
+       label="Letter from George Washington to Charles Carter, 1787, Manuscript Division, U.S. Library of Congress.
+The Library of Congress provides access to manuscripts at the Library of Congress for educational and research purposes and makes no warranty with regard to their use for other purposes." url="https://tile.loc.gov/storage-services/master/mss/mgw/mgw2/014/2340228.jpg"> {#paragraph12}
-{#paragraph12}